Principles, Policies and Procedures for Managing Conflicts of Interest

 - Authors must affirm that no funding agreement limits their ability to fairly complete and publish their research, and that they had full control of primary data;

 - External peer reviewers must disqualify themselves from any manuscript for which a conflict might arise.
-Peer reviewers must indicate in "Comments for Editor" if they have reviewed this paper previously for another publication.
+Peer reviewers must indicate in “Comments for Editor” if they have reviewed this paper previously for another publication.
 If previous or present connections with the author(s) and the author(s)' institution (intellectual conflicts), or personal financial interests might be construed as creating a conflict of interest, these issues must be disclosed.
-If reviewers feel they might have any difficulty writing an objective review, they should not review the paper and report this immediately.
+If reviewers believe they might have any difficulty writing an objective review, they should not review the paper and report this immediately.

 - Reviewers may not use pre-publication knowledge of the work to advance their own interests.

-- Panel members, consultants or authors must report private or institutional interests which may compete or conflict with their objectivity in guidelines development on the relevant topic.
+- Panel members, consultants or authors must report private or institutional interests that may compete or conflict with their objectivity in guidelines development on the relevant topic.
 Such COIs may warrant recusal of such individuals from discussion or voting on such topic, or on a complete Guidelines document.

 - Panel members and peer reviewers may not use pre-publication knowledge of the work to advance their own interests.

 - Non-Disclosure Agreement.
-Members who serve on AUA Guidelines Panels must also complete and comply with a Non-Disclosure Agreement.
-As a panel member/peer reviewer and/or writer of documents produced by the relevant panel, these members are routinely exposed to certain confidential and/or proprietary information, materials or data related to the panel's work and final documentation.
+Members who serve on AUA Guidelines Panels must also complete and comply with a non-disclosure agreement.
+As a panel member/peer reviewer and/or writer of documents produced by the relevant panel, these members are routinely exposed to certain confidential and/or proprietary information, materials or data related to the panel’s work and final documentation.
 It is important to the integrity of the writing process and final work that this information should be kept strictly confidential and not disclosed at any time under any circumstances.

 Panel members therefore agree: